Goodnight77/language-detection-app/README.md

-# ML FastAPI Docker Heroku Deployment
+# Language detection APP with FastAPI and Heroku Deployment

 ## Project Overview